 In some states, you will have to add one more expense: an attorney.

 Of course, having a real estate attorney mediate and review the home buying process is typically a prudent decision.
 They are, after all, hired to ensure that the buyer and their family are protected from fraudulent claims, predatory loans, or other situations that could make buying your dream home a nightmare.
 Some states prize having an attorney present so highly that they restrict the power of non-attorneys during the home buying process and some even require that one be present during the closing of a home.
 These are called attorney states.

-Here’s an example of what some states require as far as attorney and non-attorney restrictions at real estate closings:
+Here’s an example of what some states require regarding attorney and non-attorney restrictions at real estate closings:

 The Yellowhammer State allows non-attorneys to conduct closings yet are restricted in other processes of the home closing process.
 Non-attorneys (this is usually a catch-all phrase for paralegals, attorney’s assistants, and others involved in the home buying process like title companies) can prepare title abstracts and issue title insurance, but cannot prepare the deeds or other legal documents through which either party can be legally binding.
 This also includes giving legal advice or explaining legal documents that are required to be drafted by a licensed attorney.

 Since a Delaware Supreme Court decision in 2000, non-attorneys are not authorized to conduct a real estate settlement, thereby requiring an attorney be present at closing.
 Delaware law dictates that attorneys must determine the proper legal description of the property – consistent with the deed and the mortgage – and explain to the borrower the terms of the conglomerate of real estate legal documents: the note, mortgage, Planned Unit Development Rider, the Truth-in-Lending Disclosure, and the first payment letter.